texfaq/texfaq.github.io/FAQ-mathml.md

   has had major browser support since 2002 with richness of mathematical content for online purposes approaching that of TeX for print.
-  Browser support for MathML is provided by `amaya`, the 'Open Source' browser `mozilla` (and its derivatives including `NetScape`, `Firefox` and `Galeon`) and `Internet Explorer` when equipped with a suitable plug-in such as `MathPlayer`.
+  Browser support for MathML is provided by `amaya`, the ''Open Source'' browser `mozilla` (and its derivatives including `NetScape`, `Firefox` and `Galeon`) and `Internet Explorer` when equipped with a suitable plug-in such as `MathPlayer`.